KaliedaRik/Scrawl-canvas/README.md

 * also start thinking about how best to export stuff in a way that makes importing it into React/Vue/etc dead easy
 * also an opportunity to think about making an npm repository, and how the library code can be included in toolchains eg WebPack?

-10. I want to add in some simple-to-use zoom and (parallax) scrolling capability
+10. Zoom and parallax scrolling capability (IN PROGRESS)
 * because v7 can do this and I don't want to lose it

 11. Develop Frame artefact